alexanderGugel/ied/README.md

 License
 -------

 Licensed under the MIT license.
+See [LICENSE.md].